LordTiger/CTU-Y2/README.md

 - Don't ask stupid questions, accept these files.
 - Don't send them to your Lecture i will know!!!

-So heres an answer i just felt like it.
-CTU Like Copy Pasting code for the internet.
+So here's an answer i just felt like it.
+CTU Likes Copy Pasting code for the internet.
 They don't really give effort to their Project.
 So here these files might help you or not.